-CIS 125 A+ HARDWARE/SOFTWARE
+CIS 122 INFORMATION TECHNOLOGY HARDWARE/SOFTWARE

-A+ Hardware/Software lays a foundation of the basic information required to assemble a computer and troubleshoot problems that occur.
+Information Technology Hardware/Software lays a foundation of the basic information required to assemble a computer and troubleshoot problems that occur.
 Students will learn how to properly install, configure, upgrade, troubleshoot, and repair PC hardware and software.
-The course will help prepare the student to pass the CompTIA A+ certification exam to become a certified computer service technician and pursue a future career in IT technology or simply be equipped with the knowledge of how a computer works.
+The course will help prepare the student to become a computer service technician and pursue a future career in IT technology or simply be equipped with the knowledge of how a computer works.